How to Install Matomo with Nginx on Ubuntu

 GRANT ALL PRIVILEGES ON matomo_db.* TO 'matomo_user'@'localhost';

-This command assigns all necessary permissions for matomo_user on matomo_db, ensuring Matomo can perform required database operations.
+Essentially, this command assigns all necessary permissions for matomo_user on matomo_db, which ensures Matomo can perform required database operations.

 Applying Changes

-To make these changes take effect, flush the privileges.
+To apply these changes, flush the privileges.
 This command tells MariaDB to reload the grant tables:

 FLUSH PRIVILEGES;